$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Discussion

 \subsection{Comparison among template-based, template-free and semi-template-based methods}

 Template-based methods were first developed for retrosynthesis prediction.
 They match products into pre-defined templates that are extracted from training data or hand-crafted based on knowledge.
 A notable advantage of templates is that they can enable strong interpretability (e.g., each template may correspond to a certain reaction type, a chemical scaffold, or a reactivity pattern) and thus result in reactions that better conform to domain knowledge.
 They can also well fit the data if the templates are extracted from the data.
 However, they suffer from a lack of strong learning capabilities and a lack of generalizability, if the templates do not cover and cannot automatically discover novel reaction patterns.
-In general, template-based methods underperform template-free and semi-template-based methods.